-The Administering Authority for the Pension Fund is Somerset County Council.
-The main responsibilities of the Administering Authority are to:
+The administering authority for the Fund is Somerset County Council.
+The main responsibilities of the administering authority are to:

-- Collect employee and employer contributions; - Invest the Fund's assets; - Pay the benefits due to Scheme members; - Manage the actuarial valuation process in conjunction with the Fund Actuary; - Prepare and maintain this FSS and also the Statement of Investment Principles after consultation with other interested parties; and - Monitor all aspects of the Fund's performance.
+- Operate the Fund; - Collect employee and employer contributions, investment income and other amounts due to the Fund as stipulated in the Regulations; - Invest the Fund's assets; - Pay the benefits due to Scheme members as stipulated in the Regulations; - Ensure that cash is available to meet liabilities as and when they fall due; - Take measures as set out in the Regulations to safeguard the Fund against the consequences of employer default; - Manage the actuarial valuation process in conjunction with the Fund Actuary; - Prepare and maintain this FSS and also the ISS after consultation with other interested parties; - Monitor all aspects of the Fund's performance; - Effectively manage any potential conflicts of interest arising from its dual role as both Fund administrator and Scheme employer; and - Enable the Local Pension Board to review the valuation process as they see fit.